ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Foreign-Languages.md

 # Embedded Foreign Language Support

+Using a language generally means using the dictionary of that language and spell-checking in that language.
+It may also control recognition of the numeric value of words (like dozen == 12), knowing the names of the months and currencies.
+ChatScript is told what languages to make available using the command line parameter "language=" .
+If you don't supply this, the default language is English.
+But you can for example say "language=german".

+You can name up to three different languages (for which you have dictionaries) by listing them on that parameter "language=english,german,spanish".
+You need to use the same language sequence for all compilations and normal execution (hence its a parameter typically listed in cs_init.txt).
+You can even add "japanese" at the end of your list (not earlier) because that requires no dictionary.
+The first language listed is always the default language.

+All API external functions( ^compilepattern, ^testpattern, ^compileoutput, ^testoutput ) accept a top-level "language" parameter which sets the language for the duration of the call.
+The script compiler can be told "language: spanish" at the top level of a file, to change language for compilation for future script.
+During local execution you can type the debug command ":language german" to change the language recognized by the bot.
+You can use ^setlanguage(english) from script to change language.
+At the end of every volley, the server returns to the default language.
+But for any conversation, the language it was last in is memorized and that user's conversation will resume next volley in that language.

+The current language implies using the dictionary corresponding to that language and using spell-checking rules devoted to that language as well as numeric conversions of words in that language.

+If `language=ideographic` is used, then spell check is disabled and tokenization will make each character be a token.
+This is useful for languages like Korean and Chinese.

 ## Japanese
 ChatScript uses the std CS engine, has no special dictionary or LIVEDATA for Japanese.
 It knows something is japanese because either the a command line parameter has "language=japanese",